 Skiddaw Class is our Year 2, 3 and 4 class.
 It is taught by Mrs Wadey supported by Mrs Mason and Mrs Craggs.
 If you want to know more about our class take a look in our class booklet or see our curriculum overview below to find out what exciting things we have planned for this term.

-What are we planning for Skiddaw Class this autumn term?
+What are we planning for Skiddaw Class this spring term?

-RE learning will focus on comparing the Christian festival of Harvest and the Jewish celebration of Sukkot followed by exploring the symbol of light in the Christmas story.
-We will be watching and taking part in performing stories of the Bible in our Open the Book assemblies on Monday mornings and exploring our Christian Value of Peace.
+In RE we will be thinking and learning about why and how people of different faiths use prayer.
+We will be watching and taking part in performing stories of the Bible in our Open the Book assemblies on Monday mornings and exploring our Christian Value of Love.

-In PE Y3 and 4 will be going swimming, just for this term, on Wednesday mornings, whilst Y2 have PE.
-On Thursday afternoons, Mrs Craggs will be concentrating on ball skills, developing our Tag Rugby skills in preparation for a Tag Rugby Tournament in November.
+PE will be on Tuesdays and Thursdays this term.
+Miss Nic will be preparing for our Dance Platform Show on 20th March *see below for more details*.
+On Thursday afternoons, Mrs Craggs will be concentrating on hockey, netball and lacrosse.
 Wet weather is inevitable this term so when working inside we will be making good use of our gymnastic equipment.